azkaban/azkaban/docs/useAzkaban.rst

 instance, if jobs are disabled, then the scheduled flow's jobs will also be disabled.

-With new flexible scheduling feature in Azkaban 3.3, User are able to define a cron job following `Quartz syntax <http://www.quartz-scheduler.org/documentation/quartz-2.x/tutorials/crontrigger.html>`_.
+With new flexible scheduling features in Azkaban 3.3, Users are able to define a cron job following `Quartz syntax <http://www.quartz-scheduler.org/documentation/quartz-2.x/tutorials/crontrigger.html>`_.
 One important change different from Quartz or cron is that Azkaban functions at the minute granularity at most.
 Therefore, second field in UI is labeled as a